Stolen Vehicle Tracing - Telematics / Geolocation / Connected Services - Privacy Statement

 Prior submitting said questionnaire, the owner is asked whether he/she consents to fully cooperate with the VBV and an investigation and whether he/she gives consent that the car owner "user" fully agrees with a request from the investigation team to the car manufacture, to request and share the car owners data, specifically a GPS positions and for the sole purpose, to locate the stolen vehicle and only while the car is reported as stolen.

-By agreeing to this consent, DIGITPOL will receive by API a request from the VBV to search for the vehicle.
+By agreeing to this consent, DIGITPOL will receive by API a request from the VBV to search for the vehicle or for fleet management the data will be visible to Digitpol by API after the theft signal is active.
 On the basis of consent and an active stolen signal on the VIN, DIGITPOL will request by API to the car manufacture the geolocation of the stolen vehicle.
 DIGITPOL’s SMVIU database is configured to terminate the API with the car manufacture when the stolen signal is removed.

 DIGITPOL will only have access to a vehicle data from a manufacture when the owner has given consent and when the stolen signal is active.